By: Susan Dugdale | Last modified: 02-18-2023

 A common response to feeling anxious about making a speech is to get faster and faster until the words are flying out of your mouth and are a blur in the ears of your listeners.

-The best public speaking exercise to cure 'fast through fear' is practice and a good way to do that is to consciously hear what you're saying by putting your speech or part of it on tape.
+The best public speaking exercise to cure 'fast through fear' is practice and a good way to do that is to consciously hear what you're saying by recording your speech.

 Try saying at least a minute of it at varying speeds from very slow to very fast.
 Now listen to the result.